-In Korea, there are two groups of researchers actively working in the area: NRL-SNT (National Research Laboratory for STEP-NC Technology) in Pohang University of Science & Technology [69,70,71,72] and ERC-ACI (Engineering Research Center for Advance Control and Instrumentation) in Seoul National University [51,52].
+In Korea, there are two groups of researchers actively working in the area: NRL-SNT (National Research Laboratory for STEP-NC Technology) in Pohang University of Science & Technology (Suh and Cheon 2002, Suh et al. 2002a, b, 2003) and ERC-ACI (Engineering Research Center for Advance Control and Instrumentation) in Seoul National University (Lee and Bang 2003a, b).

 In 1997, NRL-SNT started working on a Feature-Based (STEP-NC) control system.
-Up to now, they have:
+To date, they have:

-- Developed a STEP-based autonomous NC System; - Built an Open Architectural Virtual Manufacturing System; and - Standardized STEP-NC technology for the Korean environment.
+- 1. developed a STEP-based autonomous NC system; - 2. built an open architectural virtual manufacturing system; and - 3. standardized STEP-NC technology for the Korean environment.

 The ERC-ACI group at the Seoul National University is mainly working toward developing an XML-enabled STEP-NC data model for milling.
-This includes,
+This includes:

-- Extensions of the interface to include other technologies [51]; - Rebuilding XML files to reflect changes made to the user-specific data [52]; and - Searching for, extracting and storing the tool-path generated in XML format.
+- 1. extensions of the interface to include other technologies (Lee and Bang 2003a); - 2. rebuilding XML files to reflect changes made to the user-specific data (Lee and Bang 2003b); and - 3. searching for, extracting and storing the tool-path generated in XML format.

-The newly developed CNC controller is called the Korean STEP-NC system [71].
-Its key component is a computer-assisted part programming system - Shop-Floor Programming (SFP) system.
-Its primary function is to generate part programs in ISO 14649 (or STEP AP238) format to machine the part defined by a STEP AP203 or AP224 file [72].
-The SFP system covers the entire spectrum of STEP-NC related research as shown in figure 1.
-Discussions in the following sections are therefore arranged in accordance with the sequence present in figure
+The newly developed CNC controller is called the Korean STEP-NC system (Suh et al. 2002b).
+Its key component is a computer-assisted part programming system-Shop-Floor Programming (SFP) system.
+Its primary function is to generate part programs in ISO 14649 (or STEP AP238) format to machine the part defined by a STEP AP203 or AP224 file (Suh et al. 2003).
+The SFP system covers the entire spectrum of STEP-NC-related research as shown in figure 1.
+Discussions in the following sections are therefore arranged in accordance with the sequence present in figure 11.

-4.4.1 Korean STEP-NC System in NRL-SNT
+4.5 Korean STEP-NC system in NRL-SNT

-(1) From CAD to STEP-NC
+4.5.1 From CAD to STEP-NC.
 Going from CAD to STEP-NC, the SFP system can generate STEP-NC ARM programs based on initial CAD files (STEP AP203 physical files).
 It can also take an existing ARM file to generate another version of it according to the NC facilities that were not considered in the previous version.
-Figure 11 describes the functional architecture of the SFP system which consists of (a) STEP AP203 and ISO 14649 physical file interpretation, (b) feature recognition, (c) process planning, (d) part program generation and (e) verification [69,72].
+Figure 11 describes the functional architecture of the SFP system which consists of (1) STEP AP203 and ISO 14649 physical file interpretation, (2) feature recognition, (3) process planning, (4) part program generation and (5) verification (Suh et al. 2003, Suh and Cheon 2003).

-Figure 11 IDEF0 diagram for SFP system [69]
+Figure 11.
+IDEF0 diagram for SFP system (Suh and Cheon 2002).

 The Interpreter (A1) can take a STEP AP203 physical file as input from a CAD system.
 Through feature recognition, an initial feature list is generated following the manufacturing feature schema (STEP AP224).
-These features are then input to the process planning stage, during which the native machine tool information and machining parameters are added to the program.
+These features are then input to the process planning stage, during which time the native machine tool information and machining parameters are added to the program.
 Workingsteps of each manufacturing feature are defined and saved into an ISO 14649 part program.

 Alternatively, an ISO 14649 part program can be directly used as an input.
 Through the Interpreter, the existing STEP-NC program is decomposed into a feature list and Workingsteps.
-Then the native information stored in a database is mapped to the original (generic) STEP-NC program.
-As a result, a generic STEP-NC program is converted to a native one.
+Then, the native information stored in a database is mapped to the original (generic) STEP-NC program.
+As a result, a generic STEP-NC program is converted to a native program.